Artifacts of Destruction

 Makish joins me, and the day’s worries drain away from her face.

-We don’t intend to sleep here, but we lay down on the sand among the Feldin, to watch the heelu dance among the stars, and sleep claims us.
+We don’t intend to sleep here, but we lay down on the sand among the Feldin, to watch the Heelu dance among the stars, and sleep claims us.

 Leave a Reply